 Take Action: Write a letter to your school board or school administrators on banning cell phones at school

-Now is a great time to ask your child’s school to change their policy on cell phones.
-Here is a template you can use to start a conversation on blocking social media and/or banning cell phones at school.
+Now is a great time to ask your child’s school to change their policy on cell phones, based on research and evidence.

-Momentum is building on protecting children and teens from the dangers of social media and other websites and you can help!
+Momentum is building on protecting children and teens from the dangers of excessive screen time and you can help!
+Kids need distraction-free learning time at school.

-Recently the U.S. Surgeon General Dr. Vivek Murthy released an official U.S. Surgeon General Advisory for social media, with actions that technology companies, legislators, parents, young people and researchers can take.
-Scroll to the bottom here for a summary of helpful actions school leaders can take to support young people’s mental health.
+• Last year’s U.S. Surgeon General Dr. Vivek Murthy released an official U.S. Surgeon General Advisory for social media, with actions that technology companies, legislators, parents, young people and researchers can take.
+Go here for a summary of helpful actions school leaders can take to support young people’s mental health.

 How can you help?

 By intentionally protecting students from the detrimental impacts of having access to cell phones at school.
-(Cell phones at school lead to social media misuse, taking photos of others in the bathroom, cyberbullying, extreme diet culture, hate speech, deadly challenges, deadly counterfeit prescription drugs, sexually explicit content and peer pressure.)
+(Cell phones at school lead to distractions at school, including social media misuse, taking photos of others in the bathroom, cyberbullying, extreme diet culture, hate speech, deadly challenges, deadly counterfeit prescription drugs, sexually explicit content and peer pressure.)

-You can create a school policy or regulation stating that [insert your school district] will not allow cell phones during the school day on campus.
+Creating a school policy stating that your school district will not allow cell phones during the school day on campus.
 By doing this, you will ensure that students are having face-to-face conversations and interactions and expanding their social skills.
 In addition, you can reduce the number of social media-driven incidents that need adult intervention.

 [Here you could add local events that have happened in the community related to improper use of cell phones.]